nicolasmcnair/MEPAnalysis/README.md

 Scroll Up/Down: Cycle backward/forward through trials
 Escape: Quit entire MEP data analysis (this will mean no file is written)

-Note: Depending on the Python version/distro you are running, you may need to alter line 8 in plotmep.py to a graphics backend that is supported in your installation (e.g., Qt4Agg, Qt5Agg, etc...).
+Note: Depending on the Python version/distro you are running, you may need to alter line 8 in plotmep.py to a graphics backend that is supported in your installation.
+Recent installs can likely use Qt5Agg, whereas older ones might need to try Qt4Agg.